damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

 ## **How to document the maintenance?**

-*Maintenance instructions provide the necessary information to maintain the system effectively and perform the required operations so that the system works properly in the long run.
+*Maintenance instructions provide the necessary information to maintain the system effectively and perform the required operations to system works properly in the long run.
 This includes advice on the frequency of the maintenance and the risks of failure.*

  ### **Maintenance instructions**
 <details>